mikeza/mlneuro/Readme.md

 cd mlneuro
 conda env create -n mlneuro -f environment.yml
 ```
-The mlneuro environment may then be launched with ``activate mlneuro``
+The mlneuro environment may then be launched with ``activate mlneuro``.
+If all optional dependencies are desired, specify the ``environment_full.yml`` file instead

 ## Dependencies